Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: matrix approach in the general case

 \subsection{Formalism for the general case}

-Here we give details of how to generalize the scaling approach introduced in Sec.~\ref{sec:scaling-approach} to cases where there are multiple types of {\normal} and {\magic} qubits (for instance because some {\normal} gates require more qubits than other {\normal} gates, or because there are different type of {\magic} gates, each requiring a different number of qubits to prepare their magic state).
-We first generalize our approach in Sec.~\ref{sec:generalizing_matrix_structure}, before giving relatively general results about the cost of a circuit composed of {\magic} gates in the limit of large $K$, compared to a circuit only composed of {\normal} gates, in concatenated schemes, in Sec.~\ref{sec:asymtotic_general_case}.
-These results illustrate the flexibility of our scaling approach, showing how it can be used as a tool to analyze concatenation schemes that are more complicated than the examples treated in detail in this article.
+Here we give details of how to generalize the matrix approach introduced in Sec.~\ref{sec:simplest-case} to cases where there are multiple types of normal and magic qubits (for instance because some normal gates require more qubits than other normal gates, or because there are different type of magic gates, each requiring a different number of qubits to prepare their magic state).
+We first generalize our approach in Appendix~\ref{sec:generalizing_matrix_structure}, before giving relatively general results about the cost of a circuit composed of magic gates in the limit of large $K$, compared to a circuit only composed of normal gates, in concatenated schemes, in Appendix~\ref{sec:asymtotic_general_case}.
+These results illustrate the flexibility of our matrix approach, showing how it can be used as a tool to analyze concatenation schemes that are more complicated than the examples treated in detail in this article.